 In early spring, target main points in deeper water or underwater structure (humps) with crankbaits, spinnerbaits and Texas-rigged plastic worms.
 Look to shallow water in spring as spawning begins.
 At any time of the year, greater success can occur during the generation or pump-back phase at Wallace Dam, especially in the areas influenced by the water movement.
 Remember that fish like to hold on the down-current side of docks and points.

-A few larger hybrids add another sport fish dimension through escapement from Lake Oconee.
-DNR ramped up the stocking of hybrids in 2013 so expect a good number of 12-14" fish to begin showing up in catches as early as this spring.
+A few larger hybrids add another sport fish dimension through escapement from Lake Oconee and greatly expanded stocking efforts in Sinclair over the last couple years.
+DNR ramped up the stocking of hybrids in 2013 and 2014 so expect good numbers of 12 to 20 inch fish in catches this spring.

 The same techniques for catching striped bass can be used for hybrid striped bass.
 See striped bass fishing techniques.